edkashinsky/reaper-reableton-scripts/README.md

 Remake of amazing script by AZ and it works a bit different way.
 You can split by edit cursor if mouse position on it (or in Tolerance range in pixels).
 If you move mouse on transport panel and execute script, you will see settings window

-#### ek_Switch to next pitch mode for selected items

-This script helps to switch between pitch modes quicker just in one click.

-Work with script ek_Switch to prev pitch mode for selected items.lua

-#### ek_Switch to prev pitch mode for selected items

-This script helps to switch between pitch modes quicker just in one click.

-Work with script ek_Switch to next pitch mode for selected items.lua

 #### ek_Toggle group for selected items

 This script makes group disable, if any selected item is grouped and otherwise if not.